Longest minimal length partitions: Introduction

 Minimal length partitioning algorithms presented in \cite{oudet} or \cite{bogosel_oudet_manifolds} use random initializations.
 While this illustrates the flexibility of Modica-Mortola type algorithms and the ability of the algorithm to avoid many local minima, choosing random initializations leads to longer computation times required for the optimization algorithm.
 A classical idea is to use Voronoi diagrams as initializations.
 However, these Voronoi diagrams should consist of cells which verify the area constraints $|\omega_i|=c_i$.
 In the literature, the notion of \emph{capacity-constrained Voronoi diagrams} is employed and results in this direction can be found in \cite{capacity-constrained-discrete}, \cite{capacity-constrained-continuous} and \cite{xin2016}.
 In this work we propose a new way of computing capacity-constrained Voronoi diagrams by explicitly computing the gradients of the areas of the Voronoi cells with respect to variations in the Voronoi points.
 The gradient of the perimeters of the Voronoi cells is also computed, which allows the search of capacity-constrained Voronoi diagrams with minimal length.

-The numerical simulations give rise to the following conjectures: \begin{itemize}[topsep=0pt,noitemsep] \item The result of \cite{longest_shortest_fence} seems to generalize to every $c \in (0,1)$ in dimensions two and three. \item For $n>1$ and $\bo c = (c_i)_{i=1}^n \in \Bbb{R}^n$ with $\sum_{i=1}^n c_i=1$ arbitrary, the solution of \eqref{eq:longest_shortest_partition} is the disk in 2D and the ball in 3D.
-What is surprising is that this result holds even when the area constraints of the cells of the partition are not the same. \end{itemize}
+The numerical simulations give rise to the following conjectures: \begin{itemize}[topsep=0pt,noitemsep] \item The result of the convex isoperimetric conjecture seems to generalize to every volume fraction $c \in (0,1)$ in dimensions two and three. \item The same result seems to hold in the case of partitions.
+For $n>1$ and $\bo c = (c_i)_{i=1}^n \in \Bbb{R}^n$ with $\sum_{i=1}^n c_i=1$ arbitrary, the solution of \eqref{eq:longest_shortest_partition} is the disk in 2D and the ball in 3D.
+It is surprising that this result seems to hold even when the area constraints of the cells of the partition are not the same. \end{itemize}

 {\bf Outline and summary of results.} Section \ref{sec:theory} presents classical theoretical results regarding approximations of minimal perimeter partitions by $\Gamma$-convergence.